 A final piece of advice is that sometimes you will be pleasantly surprised to find that a Luxury or Premium cruise line's itinerary will be more affordable than an equivalent Contemporary cruise line's itinerary once the additional onboard costs are factored in.

 One challenge when choosing a cruise line is sourcing independent and expert advice.
-It’s difficult for the cruise lines to be objective (it’s hard to imagine a cruise line saying “sorry we think our ship will be too big for what you are looking for”) and often ‘hot takes’ on review websites are not made with the best intentions.
+It’s difficult for the cruise lines to be objective (it’s hard to imagine a cruise line saying “sorry we think our ship will be too big for what you are looking for”) and ‘hot takes’ on review websites may not made with the best intentions.

 There are cruises to just about every popular coastal port city you can think of, plus river cruises to thriving inland metropolises and expedition cruises to remote, far-flung places.
 Here is an overview of each major cruise destination to help you narrow down your wish list.